medialib-project/medialib/README.md

 Defining ISO sources for those medias (for example fetching mangas with the [medialib-manga-source-mangadex](https://github.com/medialib-project/medialib-manga-source-mangadex))

-Them being ISO means that future manga and manga sources libraries **can be used together** with se same codebase!
+Them being ISO means that future media and media sources libraries **can be used together** with se same codebase!

 ## Documentation